equinor/rvmsharp/spikes/2023-11-22-SplitOnArea.md

 ## Next steps

-- Find a solution to manage the outliers in the areas to reduce the size of the bounding boxes
+- Find a solution to manage the outliers in the areas to reduce the size of the bounding boxes.
+- Test if there are benefits in making the area root sector (depth = 1) cubed